Codingbbear/Data-projects/Cleaning, EDA and Sales Trend Analysis./README.md

 | Dirty Café Sales | Kaggle | CAD | 2023 | ~10,000 |

 Both datasets are synthetic.
 Toronto and Mumbai were selected as proxy cities to provide real-world weather and cultural context.

----

-## Phase 4 — Power BI Dashboard

-An interactive dashboard summarizing key metrics and insights from Phases 1–3.
-Intended for stakeholder reporting. *(Dashboard file to be added.)*